 How to evaluate candidates during a virtual interview?

-In a virtual interview, assess candidates’ responses, communication, body language, and adaptability.
+Assess candidates’ responses, communication, body language, and adaptability in a virtual interview.
 Observe their articulation, enthusiasm, and relevant skill examples.
 Use a standardized evaluation form for consistency and fairness in candidate assessment.

-What are some effective interview questions for virtual interviews?
+What are practical interview questions for virtual interactive interview ?

 - How have you adapted to working remotely or in a virtual environment?

 - Can you provide an example of a time when you successfully collaborated with a remote team to complete a project?

 - How do you manage your time and prioritize tasks when working remotely?